Lassa Fever – Liberia

 WHO risk assessment

-The diagnosis of Lassa fever should be considered in febrile patients returning from areas where Lassa fever is endemic.
-Health-care workers seeing a patient suspected to have Lassa fever should immediately contact local and national experts for advice and to arrange for laboratory testing.
+Prevention of Lassa fever is reliant on promoting hygienic conditions to discourage rodents from entering homes.
+In health care settings, staff should consistently implement standard infection prevention and control measures when caring for patients to prevent nosocomial infections.
+Travellers from areas where Lassa fever is endemic can export the disease to other countries, although this rarely occurs.
+The diagnosis of Lassa fever should be considered in febrile patients returning from West Africa, especially if they have been in rural areas or hospitals in countries where Lassa fever is endemic.
+Health care workers seeing a patient suspected to have Lassa fever should immediately contact local and national experts for guidance and to arrange for laboratory testing.